 To provide a warm, comforting and supportive gathering place for caregivers and families of those diagnosed with Alzheimer’s disease, dementia or other neurocognitive disorder, to receive services, and access programs, designed to improve their quality of life, while helping them navigate the changes and challenges that accompany caring for someone with memory loss; from diagnosis through end-of-life-care.

-Elayne Forgie, Founder, President & CEO
+Elayne Forgie, Founder, President and CEO

-Elayne Forgie has been a professional geriatric care manager for more than 30 years and completed her training in Advanced Clinical Dementia Practice at the University of Michigan School of Social Work.
-She was a founding Board Member of the Florida Geriatric Care Managers Association.
-She is a member of the Case Management Society of America, National Association of Social Workers and the American Counseling Association and is the president and founder of ElderCare At Home.
+Elayne has been a professional geriatric care manager for more than 30 years and completed her training in Advanced Clinical Dementia Practice at the University of Michigan School of Social Work.
+She was a founding Board Member of the Florida Geriatric Care Managers Association and is currently a member of the Case Management Society of America, National Association of Social Workers and the American Counseling Association.
+She continues to serve as the President and founder of ElderCare At Home.
 Prior to starting ElderCare at Home, she was the founder of what is now one of the largest nurse registries in the country.

-She has been recognized on local, state, and national levels as both a certified geriatric care manager and as president/owner of an Inc. 500 company.
-She has over 25 years of direct experience focusing on the needs of older adults, caregivers, and family members living with the diagnosis of Alzheimer’s disease, dementia or other cognitive impairments.
-She has an impeccable reputation for providing comprehensive care and services and has helped thousands of families across the United States.
+Elayne is frequently acknowledged for her work on a local, state and national level as a caring and passionate Alzheimer’s advocate, professional trainer and educator, and for her life-long work on successfully meeting the needs of older adults, caregivers, and family members living with a diagnosis of Alzheimer’s disease, dementia or other cognitive impairment.
+She has an impeccable reputation and has helped thousands of families across the United States.